-My mother is a quilter.
-If anyone reading this knows a quilter or happens to be one yourself, you know that this is more a way of life than a hobby.
+My aunt is a quilter.
+If you know a quilter or happen to be one yourself, you know that this is more of a way of life than a hobby.

-November is an important month in our country, because it’s the month we celebrate Veterans Day.
+November is an important month in our country because it’s the month we celebrate Veterans Day.
 How do you recognize Veterans Day?
-Of course, my mom would say, “I’ve got a quilt for that!”
+Of course my aunt would say, “I’ve got a quilt for that!”

-The Quilts of Valor Foundation is an organization that seeks out and honors veterans by making and giving them handmade quilts.
-Their foundation’s motto is “Quilting to Honor and Comfort.”
+The Quilts of Valor Foundation is an organization that seeks out veterans to honor by making and presenting them with a handmade quilt.
+Its motto is “Quilting to Honor and Comfort.”
 I like that.
-Here is a group of people with a passion for sewing something with their own 2 hands to make someone else feel better.
-To date, Quilts of Valor has given away over 165,000 quilts.
+Here is a group of people with a passion for sewing something with their own two hands to make someone else feel better.
+To date, Quilts of Valor has given away more than 193,000 quilts.

 Let’s go back to the question, “How do you recognize Veterans Day?”
 Or better yet, do you recognize a veteran?

 We live in a time in our nation’s history when a veteran can look so many different ways.
 Our nation’s veterans are handsome 90-year-old WWII veterans, hardworking Korean War veterans, proud but quiet Vietnam veterans, or even the 25-year-old grandson or granddaughter of someone you know.

 The men and women who serve our country have done so in my name, in your name.
 How can you recognize them today?
 How can you say, “I see you and understand what you mean to this country?”
 We can’t all make quilts.
 But we can buy cups of coffee.
 We can shake hands, or if appropriate, give a hug.
 We can all say thank you.

 Here are some organizations that reach out to veterans.
 See if you can find one in your community and offer whatever special skill you have to their cause.
 If you bake, bake.
 If you woodwork, woodwork.
 Share yourself with a veteran so they know you care.
 It’s the very least any of us can do to honor and comfort the heroes around us.